School of Communication

 Interviewing: A Practical Guide for Citizen Journalists, Knight Citizen News Network / J-Lab, co-produced and written with Prof. Lynne Perri of AU SOC, March 2009.

 "Racial rifts: Obama's candidacy a Rorschach test for nation's minorities," Newhouse News Service / The Oregonian, July 16, 2008.

 The latest edition of DC Interesections, the website for the Race, Ethnic and Community Reporting class has launched.
-Featuring multimedia stories by AU SOC students on Latino chefs in Falls Church, Va.'s Vietnamese restaurants, the "creative class" and D.C. gentrification, and Nepali refugees from Bhutan in Riverdale, Md.
+Featuring multimedia stories by AU students on Northern Virginia's religiously diverse Indian immigrant community, Caribbean influences on Anacostia's arts scene, and a close-up look at change on Petworth's Georgia Avenue.

 "Are they illegal or undocumented?," quoted in La Opinión, June 20, 2012.

 "Journalism Embraces Ethnic Media," featured in Diverse: Issues in Higher Education, August 3, 2010.